 On July 1, 2020, the United States Department of Education changed its definition of the student credit hour.
-Fundamentally, the change now shifts responsibility for credit hour compliance to the accreditation agency and/or to the state.
+Fundamentally, the change shifted responsibility for credit hour compliance to the accreditation agency and/or to the state.

 As such, the CSU’s accreditor, the WASC Senior College and University Commission (WSCUC), has published its own updated definition of student credit hour and related accreditation processes.
 The new regulations no longer require an accrediting agency to review an institution’s credit hour policy and procedures.
-It does require the WSCUC to review the institution’s definition of credit hour and (as a newly introduced practice) an institutions’ processes and policies for ensuring the credit hour policy is followed.
+It does require the WSCUC to review the institution’s definition of credit hour and an institution’s processes and policies for ensuring the credit hour policy is followed.

 The CSU credit hour definition is consistent with federal law (600.2 and 600.4 revised July 1, 2020) and the requirements of the WSCUC.
 The CSU defines a credit hour as an amount of work represented in stated learning outcomes and verified by evidence of student achievement.
 Such evidence is an institutionally established equivalency that: